leekillough/rev/src/zqm/src/ZQM-Readme.md

 As an example, if we have an actor program that will use 16 HARTs per ZAP, the payload could be something like {16, 31, 0x1000, 0x1000, 1}.
 A migrating thread program using 8 HARTs per ZAP and a storage buffer of 100 threads could have a payload along the lines of {0, 7, 0x1000, 0x1000+((100*34*8)-1), 0}.

+## Actor Programs
+Originally, it was anticipated that spawned actor threads would carry their destination HART information with them, hence the Z_TMIG_FIXED opcode for these threads (Z_TMIG_SELECT has/is expected to be used for migrating threads).
+More recently, it was decided that the ZQM state will maintain a flag saying whether to load threads into HARTs sequentially or not.
+If the flag is set, the Z_TMIG_ opcode is essentially ignored; for simplicity, any thread going to the ZQM should just use the Z_TMIG_SELECT opcode.